-While 2021 was a challenging year for both programs, albeit for different reasons than prior years, it was staffing and leadership transitions that posed the greatest challenges during this reporting period.
-However, both programs adapted well to these transitions and continued to innovate their phase systems and adapt to the needs of their program participants.
+The 2022 period was both a successful and challenging year for both programs.
+Staffing and leadership transitions continued to pose the greatest challenges during this reporting period, as both programs' coordinators left their positions.
+However, both programs continue to adapt well to these transitions and adapt to the needs of their program participants.

 DCF continues to provide technical assistance to the programs on at least a quarterly basis.
 During these calls, programs are also able to ask questions of their counterparts and learn from each other's programs to better serve their county's FTC/FRC participants.
 Professionals in both counties are motivated to adapt their programs in ways that would increase the success of their participants in both the short and long-term.
+For instance, exceptions were added for participants whose work schedules did not allow for them to make all of their drug testing appointments, peer support was added, and parents whose children remained in home were allowed to participate in the programs.

-DCF will also continue to collect information from the participating county agencies on a quarterly basis over the remaining contract renewal periods.
+DCF will also continue to collect information from the participating county agencies on a quarterly basis over the remaining contract renewal period.
 This information will include the respective programs' establishment and operations including program aspects related to program eligibility, service provision (including the use of standardized assessment tools and trauma-informed approaches used by the local agency staff, service providers and courts), program oversight representation and responsibilities, and family treatment court service utilization and outcomes.
 DCF will also begin collecting more demographic data on participants in each program on an annual basis.
 This data will include race, gender, substance(s) misused, screening assessments used, and services provided.
-This information will allow DCF to gain a more detailed view of FTC/FRC program investments and the impacts and outcomes the programs are able to have the on children and families who are served by their local child welfare and court systems.
+This information will allow DCF to gain a more detailed view of FTC/FRC program investments and the potential impacts and outcomes the programs are able to have the on children and families who are served by their local child welfare and court systems.